Programming Guide

 def self.some_class_method

-logger.debug("logger is accessible from class methods")
+logger.debug("Accessible from class methods")

 end